California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 "We're considered, in a lot of ways, America's shopping cart," Victoria says.
 "In our communities you have high asthma rates, high cancer rates, high diabetes rates, and that could all be attributed to the industry that exists here, the logistics industry."

-Victoria's group has counted more than a thousand diesel trucks an hour passing through largely Latinx neighborhoods.
+Victoria's group has counted more than 1,000 diesel trucks an hour passing through largely Latino neighborhoods.

-"That accumulates over time and it gets people really sick," he says.
+"That accumulates over time, and it gets people really sick," he says.
 "And a lot of it, unfortunately, it's environmental racism."

 Victoria says California's electric truck mandate could help save lives in these communities.
-The state estimates it could prevent 900 premature deaths, deliver $9 million in public health benefits, and remove 17 million metric tons of climate-warming carbon dioxide from the atmosphere.
+The state estimates it could prevent 900 premature deaths, deliver $9 million in public health benefits and remove 17 million metric tons of climate-warming carbon dioxide from the atmosphere.

-But industry groups say it's too soon for California to mandate electric trucks, since it's unclear who will buy them and whether there will be enough charging stations for long hauls.
+But industry groups say it's too soon for California to mandate electric trucks since it's unclear who will buy them and whether there will be enough charging stations for long hauls.
 They also dispute the decision to move forward with the rule while the coronavirus pandemic has forced many manufacturers to shut down.

-"There's not a single commercially available heavy duty electric truck in California today," says Allen Schaeffer with the Diesel Technology Forum, which represents many of the largest truck manufacturers, including Daimler.
+"There's not a single commercially available heavy-duty electric truck in California today," says Allen Schaeffer with the Diesel Technology Forum, which represents many of the largest truck manufacturers, including Daimler.

 "At this point there's not a commercial market for this technology.
 And there's not really a huge demand from the trucking industry for it, frankly," he says.